kimmyhoang/kimmyhoang/README.md

 #### Funny seeing you here!
 :books: I'm an engineering student at the University of Waterloo

-🍁 Currently seeking Fall 2023 internships
+🍁 Currently seeking 2024 internships

 :envelope: Reach me at k32hoang@uwaterloo.ca